Los Angeles Rams

-Franchise history
+History

 Cleveland Rams (1936–1945)

-The Cleveland Rams were founded in 1936 by Ohio attorney Homer Marshman and player-coach Damon Wetzel, a former Ohio State star who played briefly for the Chicago Bears and Pittsburgh Pirates.
+The Cleveland Rams were founded on April 11, 1936 by Ohio attorney Homer Marshman and player-coach Damon Wetzel, a former Ohio State star who played briefly for the Chicago Bears and Pittsburgh Pirates.
 Wetzel, who served as general manager, selected the "Rams", because his favorite college football team was the Fordham Rams from Fordham University; Marshman, the principal owner, also liked the name choice.
 The team was part of the newly formed American Football League and finished the 1936 regular season in second place with a 5–2–2 record, trailing only the 8–3 record of league champion Boston Shamrocks.
 The team featured players such as William "Bud" Cooper, Harry "The Horse" Mattos, Stan Pincura, and Mike Sebastian.

 The Rams joined the National Football League on February 12, 1937, and were assigned to the Western Division.
 The Rams would be the fourth in a string of short-lived teams based in Cleveland, following the Cleveland Tigers, Cleveland Bulldogs, and Cleveland Indians.
 From the beginning, they were a team marked by frequent moves, playing in three stadiums over several losing seasons.
 However, the team featured the Most Valuable Player of the 1939 season, rookie halfback Parker Hall.

 In June 1941, the Rams were bought by Dan Reeves and Fred Levy Jr. Reeves, an heir to his family's grocery-chain business that had been purchased by Safeway, used some of his inheritance to buy his share of the team.
 Levy's family owned the Levy Brothers department store chain in Kentucky and he came to own the Riverside International Raceway.
 Levy owned part of the Rams with Bob Hope, another of the owners, until Reeves bought out his partners in 1962.

 The franchise suspended operations and sat out the 1943 season because of a shortage of players during World War II and resumed playing in 1944.

-NFL Champions (1945)
+NFL champions (1945)

 The team finally achieved success in 1945, which was their last season in Ohio.
 Adam Walsh took over as head coach that season.
-Quarterback Bob Waterfield, a rookie from UCLA, passed, ran, and place-kicked his way to the league's Most Valuable Player award and helped the Rams achieve a 9–1 record and win their first NFL Championship, a 15–14 home field victory over the Washington Redskins on December 16.
+Quarterback Bob Waterfield, a rookie from UCLA, passed, ran, and place-kicked his way to the league's Most Valuable Player award, which was known as the Joe F. Carr Trophy back then, and helped the Rams achieve a 9–1 record and win their first NFL Championship, a 15–14 home field victory over the Washington Redskins on December 16.
 The margin of victory was provided by a safety: Redskins great Sammy Baugh's pass bounced off the goal post, then backward, through his team's own end zone.
 The next season, NFL rules were changed to prevent this from ever again resulting in a score; instead, it would merely result in an incomplete pass.